 In 2015 (Ryu et al) proposed a method known as the sorted consecutive local binary pattern (LBP) for texture classification that can encode the patterns regardless of their spatial transition.
 But the method prompts computational cost because of the tedious task of dictionary learning [41].
 In 2015 (Hafiene et al) developed a method Adaptive median binary patterns (AMBP) for texture classification, it extends the Median binary pattern texture feature.
 Adopt a nonparametric learning methodology.
 But the method performs best only for the impulsive noise and is quite sensitive to the rest of the types of noise [42].
-Summary of

-LBP variants and challenged posed by these descriptors are given in the table 4 at the end of the Results and discussions section.
+Summary of LBP variants and challenged posed by these descriptors are given in the table ?? at the end of the Results and discussions section.

-III.
-Experimental evaluation
+H. Experimental Evaluation

-Total of 10 LBP variants are implemented on two different databases to evaluate the performance I terms of both classification accuracy as well as computational efficiency.
-The detailes description of datasets used for the experiment are as given as below.
+Various LBP variants are implemented on two different publicly available databases to evaluate the performance in terms of both classification accuracy as well as computational efficiency.
+The details description of data-sets used for the experiment are as given as below.
+The proposed algorithm is depicted by the flowchart as in figure 11